 • Selecting supporting keywords for each page.
 These are generally pulled from a list of keywords that keyword research tools suggest including in your page in order to rank for the primary target keyword.

 • Optimizing each page for their target keyword.
 Adding the target keyword or keywords into the title tag, page headings, and page subheadings throughout each page.
-And then using on-page SEO tools and sprinkling the supporting keywords throughout the body copy.
+And then using on-page SEO tools and sprinkling the supporting keywords throughout the body copy, or creating FAQs at the end of the page to include those keywords.

 SaaS SEO Strategy: Whatagraph landing page example for target keyword and supporting keywords